Our Lady of Fatima, Portugal: The altar of the world

-There is no place that has captured the Catholic imagination as much as Fatima in Central Portugal.
+No place has captured the Catholic imagination as much as Fatima in Central Portugal.
 Home to less than 15000 residents, it is a major destination for Catholic pilgrims, attracting nearly 8 million of them annually.
 Its claim to a permanent place in the Catholic mind is based on a series of Marian apparitions of Our Lady of Fatima, Portugal.
-That Our Lady entrusted her three secrets, to a trio of shepherd children from the town, fired the popular imagination for over a century.
+The three secrets entrusted by Our Lady, to a trio of shepherd children from the town, has fired the popular imagination for over a century.

 The children who witnessed the apparitions of Our Lady of Fatima were Lucia dos Santos aged 9, and her cousins Francisco and Jacinta Marto, aged 8 and 6 respectively.
 The first of the six visions occurred on 13 May 1917, when they were out in the countryside tending sheep.